 Tenancy Support Services in Cannock Chase District

 Tenancy Support Services are not provided by Cannock Chase Council, but by a range of organisations including Housing Associations and specialist support agencies.
-The contact details here were correct as of 31/03/2014.

 If you have any difficulty in contacting one of these providers staff in the Supported Housing Team 01543 462621 will be able to provide you with up-to-date details.